Thank you for reading our post, please rate this article at the end.

 There are several ways to get remote jobs.
 You could apply to any job boards that provide remote job opportunities.

 But my favorite method is polishing my LinkedIn profile.
 Set your state to seeking remote jobs, upload your resume, and select all the settings to filter your job search.
-And when starting, give preference to jobs with an “easy apply” tag.
+And when starting, prioritize jobs with an “easy apply” tag.

 Final Thoughts